City Comparison

 Fairfax is more affordable with a median home price of $640K, compared to $703K in Springfield.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Fairfax prices range from $350K–$1.5M.
 Springfield prices range from $210K–$1.7M.

-Fairfax has stronger schools overall, with a 87% average pass rate compared to 82% in Springfield.
-Top schools in Fairfax include Thomas Jefferson HS for Science & Tech and Langley High School.
-In Springfield, standout schools include West Springfield High School and Robert E. Lee High School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Fairfax public schools have a 87% average SOL pass rate; Springfield has 82% (2024 state assessment data).
+Public schools in Fairfax include Thomas Jefferson HS for Science & Tech and Langley High School; in Springfield, West Springfield High School and Robert E. Lee High School.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Fairfax or Springfield?